Having a bladder and bowel assessment

 You will be asked about:

-• How much urine you pass
+- How much urine you pass each time and measuring the volume in millilitres.

-• What type of fluids you drink
+- What type of fluids you drink.

-• How often your bowels are opened
+- How often your bowels are opened and the time of movements.

-• What type of stool/poo you pass
+- What type of stool/poo you pass

 This information is very important, please try not to be embarrassed by these questions, the more detail you can provide the more accurate the assessment will be.
+If you do not complete the charts before your appointment, you may be asked to complete them for another clinic appointment.
+The completed charts help form a treatment plan individual to you.

 In some situations, it may be necessary for you to be examined and/or have specialist tests carried out.
 The specialist nurse will always advise you if this is the case.
 They will also give you all the information you need and answer any questions that you may have before you consent to any of these procedures.